dwivedikirtiman/Chrome-Dinosaur-Game/README.md

 🎮 About the Project

 This is a Java-based Chrome Dinosaur Game built using Java Swing.
-It replicates the popular offline game from Google Chrome, where a dinosaur jumps over obstacles to avoid collisions and increase the score.
+It replicates the popular offline game from Google Chrome(T-rex or Dino we say), where a dinosaur jumps over obstacles to avoid collisions and increase the score.

 ## ✨ Features